AkshanshAkshansh/akshanshshivang/README.md

 - 👋 Hi, I’m @akshanshshivang
-- 👀 I’m interested in app aevelopment and competitive programming.
+- 👀 I’m interested in app development and competitive programming.
 - 🌱 I’m currently learning flutter, dart, node.js, firebase as well as data structures and algorithms .
 - 💞️ I’m looking to collaborate on flutter projects.